-Most recently, Ed was the assistant to Stephen Daldry and Julian Webber and resident director for the first UK Tour of Billy Elliot The Musical.
+Ed is currently Resident Director of the RSC’s production of Matilda the Musical at the Cambridge Theatre, London.
+Prior to this, he was the assistant to Stephen Daldry and Julian Webber and resident director for the first UK Tour of Billy Elliot The Musical.
 As part of his work, he has put 5 boys into the show as Billy and his work with the “Michael” cast resulted in a nomination for the boys as best newcomers in the Manchester Theatre Awards 2017.

-His work as Writer and Director of Black was nominated for a Total Theatre Award for Experimentation, Innovation and playing with form as part of its month long run at Assembly in Edinburgh (produced by SOHO Theatre).
-Black then went on to performances at Contact Theatre, Manchester and Theatre Royal, Stratford East this year (2017).
+His work as Writer and Director of Black was nominated for a Total Theatre Award for Experimentation, Innovation and playing with form as part of its month-long run at Assembly in Edinburgh (produced by SOHO Theatre).
+Black will play Contact Theatre, Manchester and Theatre Royal, Stratford East in 2017.

 His work with orchestrator Julian Kelly has enabled a series of workshops hosted by University of Chichester exploring the neglected work of Richard Maltby and David Shire and Stephen Sondheim with special permission from the authors to reimagine small revues as fully coherent orchestral ensemble works.